 Monitor your online reputation

 In the field of public relations, measurement and analytics are becoming a critical baseline for the success of any campaign.
 With hundreds of digital properties available to secure feedback, every business should consider a method of tracking that ensures a prompt response time.
 For example, to cultivate useful analytics, Axia Public Relations offers a solution called ReviewMaxer, which tracks all reviews (positive and negative) through a single dashboard.
 It provides alerts and social sharing benefits to ensure that any negative reviews are brought to your attention immediately while making it easy for you to broadcast your positive reviews quickly and widely.

 Generating positive reviews can at first seem a daunting task.
 Some businesses succeed by just keeping it simple, while others use innovative, creative approaches.
 Some offer incentives such as coupons, discounts or free gifts.
 Whichever approach you take, the goal is to increase engagement with clients and customers in order to ensure more repeat business.
 Axia can help your business shape its own reputation by managing online reviews and delivering useful analytics.
-For more information, check out our free online review and reputation management webinar today.
+For more information, check out our online review and reputation management webinar today.